eziukwuinnocent/Customer_Churn_Rate_Analysis/README.md

  Customer retention is a critical driver of sustainable growth and profitability for TechX Telecommunications.
 High churn rates can significantly impact revenue, increase customer acquisition costs, and negatively affect brand perception.
 Recognizing the importance of minimizing customer attrition, this analysis was initiated to gain a deeper understanding of why customers are leaving and to identify key areas for improvement in our customer experience and offerings.

+The primary objectives of this Churn Analysis Report are to:

+1. Quantify the overall customer churn rate for the period of six years and identify any significant trends.

+2. Identify key drivers of churn by analyzing various customer attributes, behaviors, and interactions.

+3. Segment customers based on their churn risk to enable targeted retention efforts.

+4. Evaluate the churn rates across different customer segments, products and services.

+5. Provide actionable recommendations based on the findings to reduce churn and improve customer loyalty.

 # 2.3.
 Scope of Analysis